sfurkan20/premier-league-monte-carlo-simulation/README.md

 	PRIMARY KEY("id" AUTOINCREMENT)
 );
 ```
-All other necessary queries were generated automatically using 'SQLiteORM' class.
+All other necessary queries were generated automatically using 'SQLiteORM' class (written by me).